 Counselors will handle requests for program changes during the first two weeks of school ONLY.
-The counselors will not be available for student appointments to request class changes during these two weeks; counselors will be available on a first-come, first-served basis before school, after school and during lunch at this time.
-Student course request changes will be based on student need and availability; counselors cannot overload classes.
+Counselors will be available on a first-come, first-served basis before school, after school and during lunch at your scheduled time.
+The only student course request changes will be based on student need and availability; counselors cannot overload classes.